What is Covered Under Medicare Advantage Plans?

 In most cases, if you have both Medicare Part A and Medicare Part B you can join a plan.
 However, if you have end-stage renal disease (ESRD), a plan is not required to let you join.

-Also, be aware that when you join a plan you will automatically be dropped from your Part A and Part B benefits.
+Also, be aware that when you join a plan you will automatically be dropped from your Medicare Part A is hospital inpatient coverage for people with Original Medicare, whereas Part B is medical coverage for doctor visits, tests, etc.... and Part B benefits.
 You cannot have both.
 However, you can go back to Original Medicare and your Part A and B benefits will be restored.

 Types of Medicare Advantage Plans